FAQs

 Can I trust you?

 Yes.
 What you see on these pages is, to the very best of my ability, honest and truthful.
 I try hard not to create false impressions.
-If you spot an inaccuracy, please send me an email at altogether.yoga@gmail.com to let us know.
+If you spot an inaccuracy, please send me an email at altogether.yoga@gmail.com to let me know.